Finnish Communications Regulatory Authority (FICORA) is the regulator for Finland.

 Company information regarding the service provider must be given to a third party upon request.
 The network operator with whom the service provider has an agreement can provide the authorities, the Finnish Self-regulatory Committee (MAPEL) and consumers with contact information on the service provider if requested.

-As according to section 4 of General Rules in the Regulations Document:
+Section 4 of General Rules in the Regulations Document:

 All advertising must follow good taste and follow general moral comprehension of the society.